-2018 (D.C.
-United): Hamid returned to the District after joining the Black-and-Red on loan from Danish side, FC Midtjylland on August 8.
-The Homegrown goalkeeper earned his first win at Audi Field on August 15 in the 4-1 win against Portland.
-He earned his 50th career shutout for the District the next game with a two-save performance against New England on August 19 to become one of only 14 goalkeepers in MLS history to achieve the 50 shutout milestone.
-Hamid matched his career-high for saves made in a single game with eight during United’s 1-1 draw with NYCFC on September 8.
-Hamid finished the year with a 9-2-3 record and an 81% save percentage, playing a key role in a revitalized defense down the stretch for United.
-During his final four regular season games, Hamid produced three clean sheets to help the club secure berth into the Audi 2018 MLS Cup playoffs.
+2018: Hamid returned to the District after joining the Black-and-Red on loan from Danish side, FC Midtjylland on August 8.
+The Homegrown goalkeeper earned his first win at Audi Field on Aug.
+15 in the 4-1 win against Portland.
+He earned his 50th career shutout for the Black-and-Red the next game with a two-save performance against New England on Aug.
+19 to become one of only 14 goalkeepers in MLS history to achieve the 50 shutout milestone.
+Hamid matched his career-high for saves made in a single game with eight during United’s 1-1 draw with NYCFC on Sept.
+8. Hamid finished the year with a 9-2-3 record and an 81% save percentage, playing a key role in a revitalized defense down the stretch for United.
+During the final four regular season games, Hamid produced three clean sheets to help the club secure berth into the Audi 2018 MLS Cup playoffs.
 Hamid earned MLS Team of the Week honors a remarkable four times during his 14 starts in goal for the Black-and-Red.

-2014 (D.C.
-United): D.C.
-United’s first homegrown signing had his best MLS season, named an MLS All-Star, MLS Goalkeeper of the Year and selected to the MLS Best XI after finishing first in saves percentage (75.3), second in shutouts (10), third in goals against average (1.13), tied for fourth in wins (14) and fourth in saves (110).
+2014: Hamid, D.C.
+United’s first Homegrown signing, had his best MLS season in 2014.
+Hamid was named an MLS All-Star, MLS Goalkeeper of the Year and selected to the MLS Best XI.
+The accolades came after Hamid finished first in saves percentage (75.3), second in shutouts (10), third in goals against average (1.13), and tied for fourth in wins (14) and saves (110).
 He was the only goalkeeper to finish the MLS regular season in the top three in saves percentage, shutouts and goals against average.
 Hamid set career highs in games played and started (30), minutes played (2,700) shutouts, saves and wins.
-He becamse the first homegrown goalkeeper to win the league’s top goalkeeping award, the first MLS homegrown player to reach 100 MLS regular season games, and the first MLS homegrown goalkeeper to be selected to the MLS All-Star Team.
+He became the first Homegrown goalkeeper to win the league’s top goalkeeping award and to be selected to the MLS All-Star Team.
+He also became the first MLS Homegrown player to reach 100 MLS regular season games.

-2013 (D.C.
-United): Hamid had another solid season in the net, starting and featuring in 25 games while registering four shut outs.
-Hamid was a member of the 2013 U.S. Men’s National Team that won gold at the 2013 CONCACAF Gold Cup.
-The homegrown product also appeared on the 18-man roster against Canada on Jan.
-29 and against Germany on June 2, a game played at Hamid’s home grounds of RFK Stadium.
-While wearing Black-and-Red, the talented, young keeper earned multiple honors, including Save of the Week in Week 1, Player of the Week in Week 3 and can now add Team of the Week for Week 12.
-Hamid was also selected to EA Sports FIFA 13 Ultimate team of the Week after his stellar performance against the New York Red Bulls on March 16th.
+2013: Hamid had another solid season in the net, appearing and starting in 25 games while registering four shutouts.
+Hamid was a member of the 2013 U.S. Men’s National Team that won the 2013 CONCACAF Gold Cup.
+The Homegrown product appeared on the 18-man roster against Canada on Jan.
+29. Hamid also made the roster for the game against Germany.
+The game was played on his home grounds, RFK Stadium, on June 2.
+While wearing Black-and-Red, the talented, young keeper earned multiple honors, including Save of the Week in Week 1, Player of the Week in Week 3 and Team of the Week for Week 12.
+Hamid was also selected to the EA Sports FIFA 13 Ultimate Team of the Week after his stellar performance against the New York Red Bulls on March 16.

-2012 (D.C.
-United): After losing his No. 1 GK position coming back from Olympic qualifying with the U-23 U.S. Men’s squad, Hamid would reclaim his starting status on 5/5, featuring in 23 of United’s 24 remaining regular-season games.
-Hamid set career highs in shutouts (8), goals against average (1.03), saves (88) and wins (13).
-Additionally, Hamid’s saves percentage (77.9%) was best among all goalkeepers in MLS (minimum of 30 saves) and a club single-season record.
-In the final regular-season match, Hamid tied his career high of saves in a single game (8) in a critical 1-1 draw against the Chicago Fire that saw United capture the No. 2 playoff seed in the Eastern Conference.
+2012: After losing his No. 1 GK position coming back from Olympic qualifying with the U-23 U.S. Men’s squad, Hamid would reclaim his starting status on May 5.
+Hamid went on to feature in 23 of United’s 24 games (minimum of 30 saves) and a club single-season record.
+In the final regular-season match, Hamid tied his career high of saves in a single game (eight) in a critical 1-1 draw against the Chicago Fire on Oct.
+27. The draw allowed United to capture the No. 2 playoff seed in the Eastern Conference.

-2011 (D.C.
-United): Solidifying his position as United’s first- choice goalkeeper, Hamid rebounded strongly from offseason shoulder surgery by starting 28 league games for the Black-and-Red in 2011.
-In 2,392 minutes of action, Hamid compiled an overall MLS record of 7-9-10, posting 77 saves and a 1.39 goals-against-average mark.
-He earned his first shutout of the season on 4/16 at Toronto FC in a 3-0 win, and he went on to compile seven clean sheets overall.
-The United Academy product was rewarded for his continued success with inclusion in Jurgen Klinsmann’s United States Men’s National Team throughout the year (see international section).
+2011: Solidifying his position as United’s first- choice goalkeeper, Hamid rebounded strongly from offseason shoulder surgery by starting 28 league games for the Black-and-Red.
+In 2,392 minutes of action, Hamid compiled an overall MLS record of 7-9-10.
+On the season, he tallied 77 saves and a 1.39 goals-against-average mark.
+He earned his first shutout on April 16 at Toronto FC in a 3-0 win; he compiled seven clean sheets overall.
+The United Academy product was rewarded for his continued success with a spot on Jürgen Klinsmann’s U.S. Men’s National Team throughout the year.

-2010 (D.C.
-United): Hamid became the youngest goalkeeper in MLS history to win a League contest on 5/5 against Kansas City in a 2-1 victory at RFK Stadium, beating the previous record held by former New York netminder Tim Howard.
+2010: Hamid became the youngest goalkeeper in MLS history to record a victory with a 2-1 win against Kansas City on May 5.
+Hamid beat the previous record held by former New York goalkeeper and USMNT standout Tim Howard.
 The 19-year-old was 3-5-0 in eight games for United, posting one shutout and 20 saves en route to a 1.25 goals- against-average mark.
-Hamid made his final appearance of the season against Columbus on 9/4 at RFK Stadium in a 1-0 defeat before undergoing successful season-ending surgery to repair a torn labrum in his right shoulder.
+He underwent successful season-ending surgery to repair a torn labrum in his right shoulder.

-2009 (D.C.
-United): Hamid made United history on 9/2, when he became the first D.C.
+2009: Hamid made United history on Sept.
+2 by becoming the first D.C.
 United Academy player to sign with the first team.
-As the first player to come up through the club’s youth system, Hamid was only available for non-League games during the 2009 season and did not see any playing time.
+As the first player to come up through the club’s youth system, Hamid was only available for non-League games during the 2009 season.
+He did not see any playing time.

-Hamid rose through the U.S. Youth National Team spending time with the United States U-18 and U-20 National Teams.
-In 2008, he traveled to Portugal with the U-20’s to play in the Campos Verdes International Tournament.
+The goalkeeper has earned Youth National Team experience, spending time with the United States U-18 and U-20 National Teams.
+In 2008, he traveled to Portugal with the U-20 team to play in the Campos Verdes International Tournament.
 Hamid was also part of the United States squad that went to Mexico for the Copa Chivas.
-Following a stellar showing in MLS, Hamid earned his first senior call-up to the U.S. Men’s National Team on Aug.
+Hamid was rewarded for his success in MLS with his first senior call-up to the U.S. Men’s National Team on Aug.
 10, 2011 for a friendly with Mexico.
-Hamid went on to become Jurgen Klinsmann’s defacto backup for starting goalkeeper Tim Howard throughout 2011.
+Hamid went on to become Jürgen Klinsmann’s de facto backup for starting goalkeeper Tim Howard throughout the year.
 In total, Hamid was on the bench for five U.S. friendlies in 2011.
-He backed-up Howard in a pair of 1-0 losses to Costa Rica on Sept.
-2, 2011 at Belgium and on Sept.
-6. Hamid was in Miami for the United States’ 1-0 victory over Honduras on Oct.
-8 He was with the National Team for friendlies in France on Nov.
-11 and Slovenia on Nov.
-15. In 2012, Hamid recorded a clean sheet in the team's 1-0 win over Venezuela in Glendale, Ariz. on Jan.
-21. Hamid served as the backup keeper for the U.S. squad that won the 2017 CONCACAF Gold Cup and posted a shutout against Nicaragua in their final group stage match.
-The Virginia native featured in two U.S. friendlies in 2018, including matches Bosnia-Herzegovina and Ireland.
+Hamid earned his first cap with the senior U.S. Men’s National Team, as he kept a clean sheet in a 1-0 win over Venezuela Jan.
+22, 2012.
+Following a successful 2019 season in MLS, Hamid was invited to the USMNT's annual training camp in January.
+The goalkeeper has now made seven career appearances for the USMNT, recording four clean sheets.